Some helpful information…

 Physical Condition — You will enjoy the tour to the degree of the shape you're in.
 One scale I've used is the following:

-• Good Shape — Able to walk a steady mile up and down hills (including stairs).
+• OK Shape — Able to walk a steady mile up and down hills (including stairs).

-• Better Shape — Able to walk a steady mile up and down hills (and stairs) that have cobblestones and marble sections.
+• Better Shape — Able to walk two to four miles up and down hills (and stairs) that have cobblestones and marble sections.

 • Best Shape — Able to run a marathon up Mount Olympus — or whatever mountain — and not be winded!